ujjwalvivek/portfolio/public/posts/log_0001_md_showcase.md

 ## Closing Log

 This post was never meant to be seen.
-But now that the system renders, I’m logging it.
+But now that the system renders, I'm logging it.
-Because sometimes a “test” turns out to be the first real thing you ship.
+Because sometimes a "test" turns out to be the first real thing you ship.

 ```terminalblock
 > commit -m "engine booted"